Slideshow: A Visual Guide to Carpal Tunnel Syndrome

 Treatment: Rest and Immobilization

 Underlying causes such as diabetes or arthritis will need treatment.
 Then your doctor may advise resting the hand and wrist and wearing a brace to limit movement.
-Night use is important to prevent the wrist from curling during sleep, which can make your symptoms flare up.
-Non-steroidal anti-inflammatory drugs such as ibuprofen and naproxen, along with cold compresses, can reduce pain.
+Night use is important to prevent the wrist from curling during sleep, which can make symptoms flare up.
+Non-steroidal anti-inflammatory drugs such as ibuprofen and naproxen, along with cold compresses, may reduce pain.

 Medications for Carpal Tunnel